K-Eo/BoilerplateReactHotReload/readme.md

 ## CSS Frameworks

-Install any css Framework via NPM and import it in the main.jsx file:
+Install any css Framework via NPM and then import it in the main.jsx file:
 ```
-import 'style!script!<framework-name>/main.css';
+import 'style!css!<framework-name>/main.css';
 ```

 ## License